Simplify your graphics workflow

 Be sure to use the CasperCG option when exporting from Loopic.
 This will ensure the proper underlying attributes are copied into the HTML file.

-1. Add a Custom HTML graphic to your H2R Graphics project.
+Custom HTML graphic to your H2R Graphics project..html

 You can of course build a HTML file in any app or software of your choosing.
 Here are a few tips to get it working right with H2R Graphics.